tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/5d-groja-2-content_updates.md

 ## Content Updates and Review - Checklist

-- [ ] Upgrade MDB to latest version
+- [ ] Upgrade MDB to latest version: MDB 5 alpha
 - [ ] Check for and remove free spiritual portrait offer, if present
     - [ ] Check the "Making Money?!?" card on the About page
 - [x] Ensure social media icons link to same accounts as artsyvisions